 Referrals and Appointments

 Please see the Appointment Information page regarding current approximate appointment wait time.
 Please note that we are not a crisis service.
 If you need urgent support, please see the Crisis Situations page for more information about support which is available to you.

-To arrange an appointment with one of the Mental Health Team, please complete the online appointment request form.
+To arrange an appointment with one of the Mental Health and Wellbeing Team, please complete the online appointment request form.

 Confidentiality and Information Sharing

 In such a situation, what is communicated and to whom will be agreed with you beforehand.
 In exceptional circumstances, for example where there may be an immediate risk of harm, it may be necessary to pass on information to other professionals, on a need to know basis, without your explicit consent.
-Confidentiality and information sharing will be discussed and agreed with each student when they meet the Mental Health Co-ordinator.
+Confidentiality and information sharing will be discussed and agreed with each student when they meet a member of the Mental Health and Wellbeing Team.

 Time to Change

 Mental health problems are common, but nearly 9 out of 10 people who experience them say they face stigma and discrimination as a result.
 This can be even worse than the symptoms themselves.